 As noted above, these fonts are included in Cricut Access subscriptions.
 For subscribers, these fonts will make it easy to add hand-lettering style fonts for cards, journaling, labels and more.

-What are all the Kerned Cricut Writing Fonts (slideshow)?
+What are all the Cricut Writing Fonts (slideshow)?

-The fonts are categorized into “standard style,” “hand printed,” “fancy hand printed,” “handwritten/script,” and “open/novelty” according to general visual style.
+The fonts are categorized into “regular style,” “hand printed,” “fancy hand printed,” “handwritten/script,” and “open/novelty” according to general visual style.
+I’ve also separated them into kerned and unkerned fonts.
 Click through the slideshow to view each category.

 Cricut Sans is a great basic font, and most of the other fonts are very lighthearted and great for casual projects.
 If you want to be able to just select from Design Space and Make your projects quickly, having Access makes it very easy to choose a writing font that work as you expect it to.